Modelling droplet-particle interactions on solid surfaces by coupling the lattice Boltzmann and discrete element methods: Introduction

-Here, we propose a method that couples two-component LBM with DEM.
-Our method explicitly accounts for normal reaction, sliding friction, rolling friction, hydrodynamic force, and capillary force in 3D.
-To benchmark the normal reaction and friction forces, we analyze the motion of a solid particle bouncing and moving on a flat solid surface.
-For the hydrodynamic force, we compare the motion of a particle in a Poiseuille flow to experimental results demonstrating the Segrè–Silberberg effect.
+In this paper, we propose a coupled LBM--DEM method that accounts for all these forces in three dimensions.
+The key novelty is that our method explicitly accounts for hydrodynamic, capillary, and friction forces, allowing us to tune the liquid viscosity, surface tension, particle wettability, and sliding and rolling friction coefficients independently.
+We rigorously benchmark all the forces involved.
+To benchmark the normal reaction and friction forces, we analyse the motion of a solid particle bouncing and moving on a flat solid surface.
+For the hydrodynamic force, we compare the motion of a particle in a Poiseuille flow with experimental results demonstrating the Segrè–Silberberg effect.
 For the capillary force, we measure the force required to detach a particle from a liquid-fluid interface and show that our results are in good agreement with analytical predictions.

-We then apply our method to investigate how drops remove solid particles from flat solid surfaces.
-Our method is ideally suited to study this problem because during particle removal, friction, hydrodynamic, and capillary forces have the same order of magnitude and thus none of these forces can be neglected.
-Our numerical results are in good agreement with previous experiments that have imaged and quantified the removal process.
-Importantly, our method allows us to quantify both the magnitude and direction of the force that the drop exerts on the particle during the removal process, which cannot be achieved with current experimental methods.
-We highlight that although most existing lattice Boltzmann schemes ignore sliding and/or rolling friction, it is crucial to account for these forces when investigating how drops remove particles from surfaces.
+Our method opens the possibility to simulate how drops remove particles from solid surfaces, providing insights into how to design self-cleaning surfaces.
+In particular, the method is ideally suited to study this problem because during particle removal, friction and capillary forces can have the same order of magnitude and thus none of these forces can be neglected~\citep{naga_how_2021}.
+Our numerical results are in good agreement with previous experiments that have imaged and quantified the horizontal force between a water drop and a hydrophobic particle on a hydrophobic surface~\citep{naga_how_2021}.
+Our results reveal that when a drop removes a particle, the particle can either slide or roll, depending on the relative magnitude of the coefficients of sliding and rolling friction.
+Our systematic parameter variation also indicates that a successful removal depends on several factors, including particle friction, drop size, and drop speed.